Amanpreet-Kaur-Git/V-django-newCRM/README.md

 Welcome to the Customer Relational Management!
 This project is about improving business relationship with potential customers.
 CRM is developed on django framework.

-[]click here for detailed documentation
+[https://github.com/Coder339/V-django-newCRM/wiki]click here for detailed documentation

 ### This project contains the following modules.
 - Accounts